huangtonyj/Breakout-Webcam/README.md

 After building a playable game with keyboard inputs, the immediate next step was to incorporate webcam controls.
 This was no easy feat but I have to thank the [Google TensorFlow.js](https://js.tensorflow.org/) team for wonderful examples to reference from.

 Before I dive in deeper into my design process, it is crucial to understand how it was built overall.
 A convolutional neural network (1 hidden layer) was used to train a model predicting 3 classes (left, right, neutral).
 A couple hundred images of a hand on the left side was used to classify left.
 Another couple hundred for the right.
-The neutral class (no hands and a happy face) is crucial in interpreting no movement.
+The neutral class (no hands but a happy face) is crucial in interpreting no movement.

 Before building the interface, I was faced with two product design approaches and each one has their strength and weakness.
 The two approaches are: